 Together with Timothy Bentch, Eszter Dudás co-founded the international Crescendo Summer Institute of Arts in 2004 in Sárospatak.
-She is president of the Institute and working part time for the CSI.
+She is the president of the Institute and works part time for the CSI.

 She has performed with the leading symphonic orchestras of Hungary on many European stages, was part of numerous CD recordings, and has been invited to Hungarian and international festivals.
 She is a member of the Hungarian Pedagogues Association (Magyar Pedagógiai Társaság) and the Hungarian Classical Music Society (Magyar Zeneművészeti Társaság).
 In 2009 she received the award of the Artisjus Music Foundation as a member of the Violinetta Duo for excellence in performance and propagation of Hungarian contemporary music.

 Franz Mohr is on the international board of Crescendo.
 He is the chief concert technician of Steinway & Sons, New York, as well as the tuner of Horowitz, Rubinstein, Glenn Gould and numerous other great pianists of the last decades.

 Guntars Pranis is the founder and president of Crescendo Latvia.
 He is a musicologist, choir conductor, professor and director of the Jazeps Vitols Latvian Academy of Music.

 He regularly speaks about early music at numerous courses and conferences in Latvia as well as abroad.